- Holiday Spending Stats in 2020

 Remember those ‘Related products’ or ‘You might also like…’ headlines on certain stores you were visiting?
-That’s exactly what we’re talking about.
+That’s precisely what we’re talking about.
 Recommending another extra product might just be of your service.

 Just like Happy Socks does it in the example below: